LLNL/spawnnet/examples/README.md

 [bcast.c](bcast.c) - use strmap to broadcast data to all ranks

 ## Allgather
-An MPI library may wish to gather a network adress for each process that is used to establish a connection with a remote rank.
+An MPI library may wish to gather a network address for each process to establish a connection with a remote rank.
 This is often done by executing an allgather across processes using PMI.
 Here are two alternatives showing this allgather using spawnnet.